Unbounded Weighted Composition Operators in L2-Spaces: Introduction

-The notion of a bounded subnormal operator was introduced by Halmos in 1950 (cf.\ \cite{hal1}).
-He also gave its first characterization.
-It was successively simplified by Bram \cite{bra}, Embry \cite{emb} and Lambert \cite{lam}.
-None of them remains valid for unbounded operators (see \cite{Con} and \cite{StSz1,StSz2,StSz3} for foundations of the theory of bounded and unbounded subnormal operators).
+In 1950 Halmos introduced the notion of a bounded subnormal operator and gave its first characterization (cf.\ \cite{hal1}), which was successively simplified by Bram \cite{bra}, Embry \cite{emb} and Lambert \cite{lam}.
+Neither of them is true for unbounded operators (see \cite{Con} and \cite{StSz1,StSz2,StSz3} for foundations of the theory of bounded and unbounded subnormal operators).
 The only known general characterizations of subnormality of unbounded operators refer to semispectral measures or elementary spectral measures (cf.\ \cite{bis,foi,FHSz}).
-The other known general criteria for subnormality (with the exception of \cite{Sz4}), require the operator in question to have an invariant domain (cf.\ \cite{StSz2,StSz,c-s-sz,Al-V}).
-In this paper we give criteria for subnormality of densely defined weighted composition operators in $L^2$-spaces without assuming the invariance of domains.
-These criteria are written in terms of measurable families of probability measures which satisfy the consistency condition (cf.\ Theorem \ref{MAIN1}).
-We also study the relationship between Radon-Nikodym derivatives attached to the operator in question and quasi-moments of the family mentioned above (cf.\ Theorem \ref{main1}).
-This is related to the research undertaken in \cite{b-j-j-sS}.
+They seem to be useless in the context of particular classes of operators.
+The other known criteria for subnormality (with the exception of \cite{Sz4}) require the operator in question to have an invariant domain (cf.\ \cite{StSz2,StSz,c-s-sz,Al-V}).
+In this paper, we give a criterion for subnormality of densely defined weighted composition operators in $L^2$-spaces with no additional restrictions.

-The present paper is an outcome of the first stage of our investigations on unbounded weighted composition operators.
+The question of subnormality of bounded weighted composition operators was studied by Azimi in a recent paper \cite{Azi}, still under the restrictive assumptions mentioned above.
+Unfortunately, the author uses an invalid formula for $\|\cfw^n f\|^2$ (see the proof of \cite[Theorem 3.3]{Azi}).
+As a consequence, most of the results in his paper are incorrect.
+The reader is referred to Theorem \ref{gsms+} and \eqref{poz1-1} for the correct ones. \begin{cau} In this paper, weighted composition operators are considered only in $L^2$-spaces.
+For brevity, we will omit the expression ``in $L^2$-space''. \end{cau}